Manoui/website/index.md

-> # “Shoot for the moon.
+# “Shoot for the moon.
 Even if you miss, you'll land among the stars.”
 Norman Vincent Peale

 Did you ever dream of your words like the ones of Shakespeare, Einstein or Trump remaining forever etched in the memory of humanity?
-Would you like to be famous?
+Would you like to be **famous**?
 Then this website might help you!

-First, try to write something, we’ll tell you if your words will become famous:
+**First, try to write something, we’ll tell you if your words have a chance to become famous:**

 {% include button_1.html %}

-Anyway, you better try our famous quote generator if you want to succeed, 100% chance of success.
+Anyway, you better try our **famous quote generator** if you want to succeed, 100% chance of success.
 Click on the button and here we go:
-** WIDGET (quote generator)**

 {% include quotes_generator_final.html %}

-Inspiring no?
-Post it right away on Twitter or Instagram and let the magic happen...
+**Inspiring no?** Post it right away on Twitter or Instagram and let the magic happen...
 (What? nonsense you’re saying?
 I think that you are just not ready for that new vision on syntax)

-** While you are waiting for the fame to come thanks to your quote, you can explore the data and read more about what makes a quote famous. **
+**While you are waiting for the fame to come thanks to your quote, you can explore the data and read more about what makes a quote famous. **

 Just think about politicians or advertisers that convinced you with just a few words, just by saying 'Yes we can!', 'Make America great again' or 'Logarithms are our friends'.
 This tiny little sentences made of 3 or 4 words have so much power when pronounced by Barack Obama, Donald Trump or Robert West that they are engraved forever in your mind.
 Not sure your colleague's remark in front of the coffee machine 'The weather is nice today.' will have as much impact on your brain...
 Why does these quotes are so powerful?
 Is it because of their speaker?
 Is it because of the quote in itself?